-Nintendo’s reputation as a family-friendly console maker goes back certainly to the Wii, and arguably to their very first console the NES, which in Japan was called the Family Computer, and which came with two controllers permanently attached.
+Nintendo’s reputation as the makes of family-friendly consoles goes back to their very first console, the NES, which in Japan was called the Family Computer, and which came with two controllers permanently attached.

 Let’s take a look at some of the best consoles for the family.